hphelion/documentation/cli.nova.install.md

 ##Installation Prerequisites## {#Installation}

-To install the Python Novaclient CLI on Fedora or CentOS, you must first download and install [the dependency software (in TAR format)](https://docs.hpcloud.com/file/nova-stuff.tar)--follow the instructions in the `setup.py` file included with the package.
+To install the Python Novaclient CLI CentOS, you must first download and install [the dependency software (in TAR format)](https://docs.hpcloud.com/file/nova-stuff.tar)--follow the instructions in the `setup.py` file included with the package.
 (We also assume that you have Python already installed!)

 **Note**: We recommend installing the NovaClient on your local system so you always have it available, rather than installing it on an instance which you may want to terminate later.